CREST OF C's ~ Project Timeline

 With the intent being to make the player think more about the levels the entrants crafted in unique ways, many of the Sidequests involve having to replay entries with unique challenges, such as disabling 8 bombs or only using a certain weapon.
 Others involve playing minigames utilizing the game's mechanics, such as sneaking into a kitchen through a stealth segment, or stopping a TV haunted by a ghost in a boss fight.
 Each Sidequest is contextualized as helping or playing with another guest on the ship (such as finding a paper bag for a seasick fellow, or doing a music quiz from a DJ) and being given a reward that's worthless in terms of "combat usability", but that has meaning to them.
 These are then combined by Joseph to form the upgrades.
 Though the Sidequest system has its snags as a whole, I tried to go for a system that didn't always feel clean and perfect, but one that felt alive, esoteric, and a little bit janky like the "mysterious" vibe some of my favorite N64 games had.
 The final sidequest in the game is purposefully meant to simulate a massive tedious fetch quest, as those are always a pain in games.

 My first and primary goal with MaGMML48H was to get the game out for the sake of the entrants as soon as possible.
 I smoothly lead development over the course of a little over a year, working with artists, musicians and programmers to make sure everyone was working within their limits and on tasks that they specifically would enjoy (as passion is of utmost importance in any devteam, but particularly freeware titles).
 My secondary goal was to create a game that would create lasting emotions, to make people remember and appreciate the levels that make it up more than if they were just connected by a menu.
 I've definitely grown a lot as a planner and director since, but I'm still very fond of it.
-Below is a video showcasing one of the final stages in the game which I designed and tiled on my own in around 48 hours, capped off by a boss I designed and coded.
+Below is a video of the game's release date trailer which I directed, voice-directed and edited together myself.

 • Release Date: January 29, 2021